-After Zeniarai benten and Sasuke Inari shrine, continue walking for about 30 minutes before you reach the Kotoku-in temple.
+After Zeniarai benten and Sasuke Inari shrine, continue walking for about 30 minutes before you reach the famous Kotoku-in Temple (鎌倉大仏殿高徳院).
+This temple is widely known for its huge Buddha statue.
 Read more about this famous Big Buddha in our blog highlights of Kamakura

 Before heading back to Tokyo, you should definitely pay a visit to the center of Kamakura and treat yourself to some local snack like flavoured peanuts or delicious ice cream.
 The famous Komachi street has plenty to offer!

 Locations in this itinerary are marked on the map below.
-In terms of timing we recommend you roughly the following:
+The timing of course depends on how many stops you want to make to rest, take pictures and learn more about the location, but we recommend you roughly the following: